Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Physical components

 The performance of a QC cannot be measured in number of qubits alone.
 Features such as connectivity, gate fidelity, state preparation and measurement (SPAM) errors, and coherence time must also be considered.
 Because of the 2-D nature of superconducting devices, qubit-qubit connectivity has largely been limited to nearest-neighbor communication.
 An example of this type of topology is a grid where all neighbors communicate, but limitations associated with device control along with cross-talk between circuit elements has lead to the popularization of the ``heavy-hex'' layout~\cite{heavy-hex-blog} where each on-chip qubit is connected to either two or three of its neighbors.
 Although room for improvement is seemingly limited with respect to on-chip connectivity using 2-D layouts, gate fidelity, SPAM errors, and coherence times are expected to improve with time.
 The single-number metric of Quantum Volume (QV) takes all of the aformentioned QC device properties into consideration, making it a valuable tool to benchmark quantum hardware~\cite{cross2019validating}.

-At time of writing, IBM quantum devices demonstrate average single-qubit gate infidelity ranging from $10^{-3} $ to $10^{-4}$.
-Average two-qubit gate infidelity is about an order of magnitude worse at around $10^{-2} $ to $10^{-3}$~\cite{IBMQS}.
+IBM quantum devices demonstrate average single-qubit gate infidelity ranging from $10^{-3} $ to $10^{-4}$, and average two-qubit gate infidelity is about an order of magnitude worse at around $10^{-2} $ to $10^{-3}$~\cite{jurcevic2021demonstration,IBMQS}.
 These values result from randomized benchmarking~\cite{randBench,magesan2011scalable,magesan2012characterizing}.
 While it may not be as critical as fidelity metrics, gate execution time should also be noted as it influences the amount of computation a QC can perform within coherence windows.
-On IBM transmon devices, single-qubit gates implemented with a microwave DRAG pulse require 10s of ns, while two-qubit gates implemented as either a direct controlled-NOT (CX) gate or a cross-resonance gate (CR) have a duration requiring 100s of $ns$.
+Circuit Layer Operations Per Second (CLOPS) is another benchmarking technique developed by IBM that takes operator execution time into consideration (as well as fidelity)~\cite{wack2021quality}.
+On IBM transmon devices, single-qubit gates implemented with a microwave DRAG pulse require 10s of ns, while two-qubit gates implemented as either a direct controlled-NOT (CX) gate or a cross-resonance gate (CR) have a duration requiring 100s of $ns$~\cite{jurcevic2021demonstration}.
 Because two-qubit operations dominate in terms of infidelity and duration, they are often emphasized more in system cost than single-qubit operations.